mrmacright/Metal-HUD-Mobile-Config/README.md

 - macOS Tahoe 26.2 or later
 - [Apple silicon (M1 or newer) ](https://support.apple.com/en-au/116943)
-- Windows is not supported as Xcode is required
+- Windows is not supported — Xcode only runs on macOS

 > [!NOTE]
 > **20–30 GB free space recommended (Xcode is required)**